Malta: Phoenicians, Carthaginians and Romans

-Phoenician traders colonised the islands sometime after 1000 BC as a stop on their trade routes from the eastern Mediterranean to Cornwall, joining the natives on the island.
-The Phoenicians inhabited the area now known as Mdina, and its surrounding town of Rabat, which they called Maleth.
-The Romans, who also much later inhabited Mdina, referred to it (and the island) as Melita.

-After the fall of Phoenicia in 332 BC, the area came under the control of Carthage, a former Phoenician colony.
-During this time the people on Malta mainly cultivated olives and carob and produced textiles.
+Phoenician traders colonised the islands under the name Ann (𐤀𐤍𐤍, ʾnn) sometime after 1000 BC as a stop on their trade routes from the eastern Mediterranean to Cornwall.
+Their seat of government was apparently at Mdina, which shared the island's name; the primary port was at Cospicua on the Grand Harbour, which they called Maleth.
+After the fall of Phoenicia in 332 BC, the area came under the control of Carthage.
+During this time, the people on Malta mainly cultivated olives and carob and produced textiles.